 Children’s is constantly striving to raise the bar in pediatric healthcare, and our efforts have not gone unnoticed.

-- US News & World Report: Children’s consistently ranks among the nation’s top pediatric hospitals on the U.S. News & World Report list of “Best Children’s Hospitals."
+- US News & World Report: Children’s ranks among the nation’s top pediatric hospitals on the U.S. News & World Report list of “Best Children’s Hospitals."
 Recognized as one of the most comprehensive listings of its kind, the report ranks hospitals for excellence in outcomes, program structure and national reputation in 10 pediatric specialty areas.

-Children’s, in conjunction with the Emory University School of Medicine Department of Pediatrics and the Morehouse School of Medicine Department of Pediatrics, is committed to training future pediatric providers by serving as the primary pediatric training site for the residency programs of both of these outstanding institutions.
+Children’s, in conjunction with both the Emory University School of Medicine Department of Pediatrics and the Morehouse School of Medicine Department of Pediatrics, is committed to training future pediatric providers by serving as the primary pediatric training site for the residency programs of both of these outstanding institutions.

 Developing pediatricians with clinical acumen and a lifelong passion for inquiry

 Children’s serves as the pediatric teaching facility for the Emory University Pediatric Core Residency Program.
 Graduates of this program are well-prepared to enter general pediatric practice, subspecialty training, or a career in teaching and research.LEARN MORE

 As the primary pediatric teaching site for Emory University’s Accreditation Council for Graduate Medical Education (ACGME) accredited fellowship offerings, Children’s Healthcare of Atlanta is dedicated to shaping the future of healthcare.
 Children’s also offers additional accredited (POSNA) and post-accreditation pediatric sub-specialty fellowships.

 - Child Abuse